AleksanderSkubala/edu-assistant/README.md

 PERSIST_DIRECTORY=\\test_chromadb\\
 ```
 ### Materials
 Materials must be in the PDF format and stored in the `PDF_FOLDER_PATH`.
-When the app is launched for the first time and there is no vectoredb stored yet, app will fetch data from all the PDF from the given directory, split the text into chunks, vectorize those chunks and persist them in the directory given in `PERSIST_DIRECTORY`.
+When the app is launched for the first time and there is no vectoredb stored yet, app will fetch data from all the PDF (and Markdown) files from the given directory, split the text into chunks, vectorize those chunks and persist them in the directory given in `PERSIST_DIRECTORY`.

 If you want to change the matierials stored in the ChromaDB, delete the contents in `PERSIST_DIRECTORY`.
 ### Launch